 - $19 million — Rideshare passenger vs. auto collision resulting in catastrophic neurological and mobility impairment

-- $11 million — Motorcycle vs. truck collision leading to catastrophic physical disability
+- $11 million — Motorcycle vs. truck collision leading to serious physical disability

 - $9.24 million — Auto vs. pedestrian accident involving severe spinal and lower-extremity trauma